 Other treatments are available:

-Which disease modifying drugs are approved for use in the UK?
+Which DMDs are approved for use in the UK?

 The following disease modifying drugs have been approved for use by the NHS in the UK.
 The availability of each drug may vary in England, Scotland, Wales and Northern Ireland.
 See individual drug pages for more information on availability.